 - College GPA of at least 3.0

 - Tribal policy or health care applicants must be of Native American or Alaska Native descent (documentation required)

-- Commitment to a career in environmental policy, tribal policy or healthcare as demonstrated through substantial contributions to one or more of the following–campus activities, research, tribal involvement, community/public service
+- Commitment to a career related to the environment, tribal policy or Native health care as demonstrated through substantial contributions to one or more of the following: campus activities, research, tribal involvement, community/public service

-- Course of study and proposed career likely to lead to position where nominee can make significant contributions to the shaping of either environmental, or tribal public policy, or Native American health care issues, whether through scientific advances, public or political service, or community action
+- Course of study and proposed career likely to lead to position where applicant can make significant contributions to the shaping of either environmental issues, tribal public policy, or Native American health care issues, whether through scientific advances, public or political service, or community action

 CAMPUS NOMINATION AND APPLICATION PROCESS

 Students must submit a completed application by the campus deadline (see details below).
 In January/February, the UW–Madison campus nominating committee reviews applications and endorses up to four nominees.
 Nominees will have the opportunity to revise their applications based on feedback from the campus committee.
 The Foundation deadline is late February/early March.
 Nominees are notified of their final status and Udall Scholars and honorable mentions are posted on the foundation website in late March/early April.

 To be considered for nomination, please submit the following materials electronically by 11:59 p.m. on the campus deadline to the Undergraduate Academic Awards Office, firstname.lastname@example.org.